abhi-particle41/PencilKit-ColorPaltte-Blog/pencilkit_image_markup.md

 self.view.addSubview(self.canvasView)
 ```

-As per our requirements, we have to set the transparent `CanvasView` over an `ImageView` but `ImageView` covers the full screen of the ViewController but different Images showing every time in the `ImageView` will have different height and width every time and we need to draw markups over image only on over the vacant spaces remaining outside the Image rect.
-So we need to resize our `CanvasView` to our Image's visible rects.
-For doing this we will set the frame of our `CanvasView` respective of image :
+As per our requirements, we have to place a transparent `CanvasView` over an `ImageView`.
+Here we have to consider that, `ImageView` frame will cover the full screen of the device but different Images showing in the `ImageView` will have different height and width ratios every time.
+The image will appear over some part of the ImageView and the rest of the ImageView rect will remain vacant.
+We need to draw markups, only over the Image, and not over the vacant spaces outside the Image rect.
+So we need to resize our `CanvasView` to our Image's visible rects every time we load the controller and in case if device orientation is changed.
+For doing this we will set the frame of our `CanvasView` respective of the image :

 ```
 self.canvasView.frame = self.setSize()